The Curt Jester

 Speeches

-• 2 June 2019 – Apostolic Journey to Romania: Meeting with the Rom Community of Blaj
+• 7 September 2019 – Apostolic Journey to Madagascar: Meeting with Bishops of Madagascar in the Cathedral of Andohalo (Antananarivo, 7 September 2019)

 Papal Tweets